okviz/okviz.github.io/contributing.md

     <img src="assets/images/contributing/delete-local-branch.png" width="600">

-    If VSCode shows more than a branch with the same name, **select all** and proceed, we don't need these copies anymore.
+    If VSCode shows more than one branch with the same name, **select all** and proceed, we don't need these copies anymore.

 *You are done, congratulations!*<br><br>

 ### Approve Changes

 These steps are for reviewers only.
-They must review the Pull Request, approve it (or request for changes), and delete the patch branch created online by the contributor.
+They must review the Pull Request, approve it (or request changes), and delete the patch branch created online by the contributor.

 1. #### Review the Pull Request